jeffdaily/parasail/README.md

 [back to top]

-parasails bundles a number of substitution matrices including PAM and BLOSUM.
+parasail bundles a number of substitution matrices including PAM and BLOSUM.
 To use them, include the appropriate header, or look them up by name (useful for command-line parsing).
 For example

 ```C
 #include "parasail.h"